ContactGulf Island Shrimp & Seafood, LLC

-The list of products in the company’s value added line is extensive.
-In addition to southern staples like red beans and rice, jambalaya and “TurDucHens” — a deboned chicken stuffed into a deboned duck, which is then stuffed into a deboned turkey — specialty shrimp products include shrimp Creole, shrimp etoufee and shrimp gumbo.
+The list of products in the company’s value-added line is extensive.
+In addition to southern staples like red beans and rice, jambalaya and “TurDucHens” — a deboned chicken stuffed into a deboned duck, which is then stuffed into a deboned turkey — specialty shrimp products include shrimp Creole, shrimp etouffee and shrimp gumbo.

-Big Easy Foods not only gives national consumers a taste of Cajun cuisine, it also enables customers to buy wild caught domestic shrimp in 1- to 5-pound retail bags thanks to the state-of-the-art Individually Quick Freeze system set up at SeaTang, an SQF-certified plant.
+Big Easy Foods not only gives national consumers a taste of Cajun cuisine, but it also enables customers to buy wild-caught domestic shrimp in 1- to 5-pound retail bags thanks to the state-of-the-art Individually Quick Freeze system set up at SeaTang, an SQF-certified plant.

 “Ninety percent of all our retail shrimp are in IQF bags,” Mark says.
 “Our IQF machines can do 2,500 pounds an hour and we can freeze 30,000 pounds a day.
 We sell the bags to grocery stores so consumers can easily grab shrimp, pull out what they need, and put them back in the freezer.
 It’s very convenient.”